10: The Driver CPC module 4 practical safety demonstration test

 Careful observation of the candidate may show the need to make ‘reasonable adjustments’.

 For example, it is not considered acceptable for non-disabled person to enter or exit an LGV cab without applying the safety technique of ‘three points of contact’.
 However, a person with only one hand would clearly not be able to do this, but provided they make every effort to get in and out competently, this should be accepted.
-It is important therefore that the examiner exercises considered judgment in these exceptional circumstances and does not fail someone who can evidence ability to ‘do the job’.
+It is important therefore that the examiner or assessor exercises considered judgment in these exceptional circumstances and does not fail someone who can evidence ability to ‘do the job’.

 10.15: End of test